-The Villa Park Landfill, located southwest of the subject property, was reportedly closed in February 1966 and represents a potential source of methane and possibly other VOCs on the western portion of the site.
+The Villa Park Landfill, located southwest of and adjacent to the subject property, was reportedly closed in February 1966 and represents a potential source of methane and possibly other VOCs on the western portion of the site.
 We understand there are methane gas monitoring wells located on the western portion of the subject property and on the adjacent Villa Park Landfill.
+The LEA has noted methane has not been detected from probes on the eastern boundary of the Villa Park Landfill (i.e., adjacent to the site).
+When the soil vapor sampling activities are performed, Milan will keep the LEA apprised should methane gas be detected in probes adjacent to the Villa Park Landfill.